JimFixGroupResearch/imper-ial/README.md

 This repo contains my Agda code for reasoning about a simple imperative language, similar in style to what's done in Coq at the end of Pierce et al's Software Foundations Volume 1 and at the beginning of Volume 2.
 The main files are those of the form `imper*.agda`.
+The remaining bulk of the repo's contents is the result of my forking of the [Iowa Agda Library repo](https://github.com/cedille/ial) developed by [Aaron Stump](http://homepage.cs.uiowa.edu/~astump/) and his research group.

-My goal with this code is to develop a two-week program verification module for the Reed CS course [**CSCI 384: Programming Languages**](https://jimfix.github.io/csci384/index.html) The rest of the repo's contents is the result of my forking of the [Iowa Agda Library repo](https://github.com/cedille/ial) developed by [Aaron Stump](http://homepage.cs.uiowa.edu/~astump/) and his research group.
+I'm making a small addition, modeling the Imper language, that builds on their stuff, and I am grateful to have access to their code.

-I've chosen to use this code, rather than the Agda standard library, because it is a bit more compact, and the parts I rely on are much more self-contained.
+My goal with this code is to develop a two-week program verification module for the Reed CS course [**CSCI 384: Programming Languages**](https://jimfix.github.io/csci384/index.html) I've chosen to use IAL, rather than the Agda standard library, because it is a bit more compact, and the parts I rely on are much more self-contained.
 The code is given a very clear and concise treatment in his text
 [*Verified Functional Programming Agda*](https://www.amazon.com/Verified-Functional-Programming-Agda-Books/dp/1970001240).